j3lte/j3lte/README.md

 </div>

 I'm a Full Stack Developer who enjoys building reusable solutions.
 I'm fun to work with, enjoy coding and using creativity.
-Have been doing mostly Front End development in the past years, but made the transition to broader stacks last year (2022).
+Have been doing mostly Front End development in the past, but made the transition to broader stacks since 2022.
 I enjoy Typescript, Deno, Serverless technologies and Docker.

-Check out my [freelance website](https://caffcode.com) for more info.
+Huge fan of Raycast, I build extensions in my free time.

 <br />
 <p align="center">